Affectionately dubbed The King of Toys, Miniature Pinschers are fearless and energetic companion dogs.

 Curious about Miniature Pinscher mixes?

-If you thought that the Miniature Pinscher couldn’t get any cuter, wait till you see them crossed with other breeds.
-Here’s a few of our favorites:
+If you thought that the Miniature Pinscher couldn’t get any cuter, wait until you see them crossed with other breeds.
+Here are a few of our favorites:

-The Doxie-Pin is a small to medium-sized dog known for their loyal and affectionate nature, but they can also be quite timid.
+The Doxie-Pin is a small- to medium-sized dog known for its loyal and affectionate nature but can also get timid.

-The Meagle is a fun-loving, family-oriented dog that also goes by the name ‘Megie’ in the Designer Breed Registry.
+The Meagle is a fun-loving, family-oriented dog named “Megie” in the Designer Breed Registry.

-Not only do these dogs love attention, but they’re extremely inquisitive and use their heightened sense of smell to investigate everything.
+Not only do these dogs love attention, but they’re incredibly curious and use their heightened sense of smell to investigate everything.

 With ample attention and proper socialization, the Meagle can make an excellent addition to the family.